-Joblessness could kill you, but recessions could be good for your healthJuly 24th, 2014 in Health /
+Joblessness could kill you, but recessions could be good for your healthJuly 24, 2014 in Medicine & Health / Health

 Being unemployed increases your risk of death, but recessions decrease it.
 Sound paradoxical?
 Researchers thought so too.